 EAA Sponsored Scholarships

 EAA invites those who are interested in pursuing flight or a career in aviation or aviation related/STEM fields.
 We encourage individuals who are well-rounded, involved in their school or community, and interested in the world of aviation to apply for an EAA Post- Secondary Scholarship.

 Chapter 846 of the Experimental Aircraft Association (EAA) offers a full scholarship to attend the EAA Air Academy in Oshkosh, WI, each year to a deserving area youth who has an interest in aviation.
 The EAA Air Academy is a fun-filled aviation camp experience for youth ages 16-18.
 Since 1984, experienced instructors and dedicated staff have shared their knowledge and lore of aviation through hands-on workshop, classroom, and outdoor experiences.
 The Scholarship covers the entire cost of the camp as charged by EAA, which includes room and board.
 The recipient of the scholarship will need to provide his/her own transportation to and from Oshkosh.
 More information about the Advanced Air Academy can be found at here.

 The applicant needs to provide two reference letters and an essay attached to the application.
-The deadline for submission has now passed.
-The 2024 application process will begin in November, 2023.
+The Chapter 846 application process begins each November for the following year.

 Additional instructions and requirements are noted on the application form.
 This scholarship has a value of $1,650.
 Any questions can be directed to Gary Baker, email@example.com, 330-321-6274.